ketnipz99/BHMV/README.md

 # BHMV
 Blockchain-based Healthcare Management System with Two-side Verifiability (BHMV) is a project that I have been working on for the past year as my final year project.
-BHMV sets to provide a safe and efficient scheme for sharing the electronic health records safely across different networks regardless of the cloud service provider.
+BHMV sets to provide a safe and efficient scheme for sharing the electronic health records safely across different networks and platforms regardless of the cloud service provider.

 1. Download and install Node.js (https://nodejs.org/en/download/).
 2. Download and install Ganache from Truffle Suite (https://www.trufflesuite.com/docs/ganache/quickstart).